 Hi Sharon, I think whatever we do in life, it’s always good to be guided by a set of internal values.
-One of the timeless values that applies to everyone, and which will guide us to being a person of highest consciousness IMO, is the value of truth.
-(Speaking of which, truth is one of my 5 core values – I believe in being forthright and upfront, and always been truthful in all my dealings.)
+One of the timeless values that applies to everyone, and which will guide us to being a person of the highest consciousness IMO, is the value of truth.
+(Speaking of which, truth is one of my core values – I believe in being forthright and upfront in my dealings with people.)

 Even though your ex may not know about your past infidelity, and even though it wasn’t the reason you split up, it doesn’t change the fact that there was once a breach of trust in the relationship.
 From your question, I’m assuming that it was agreed to be a monogamous relationship, where there would be exclusivity to each other.

 - Is keeping this incident from him in line with your highest self?